KAR-NG/Credit-Card-Market-Segmentation/cc.md

 dendrogram for different number of k.
 In each k, each cluster is centered at the means with increase density for points near the mean.

-The gemetric features (volume, shape, and orientation) of each cluster will then be determined.
-After this step, the similarity of volume, shape and orientation between clusters of that k will be determine using a standard parameteration.
+The geometric features (volume, shape, and orientation) of each cluster will then be determined.
+After this step, the similarity of volume, shape and orientation between clusters of that k will be determine using a standard parameterasation.

-Following code perform the model-based clustering:
+Fitting the model-based clustering:

 ``` r
 res.mc <- Mclust(cc.scale)